drventure/Disambiguator/Releases/v0.0.2.0/Readme.txt

 With Disambiguator, you can specify the actual Application Name in the Window Title Matching template string, which can then be used to tell one application's "Enter Password" dialog from another.

+You can also specify a particular control name or property value that, if detected, can be used to choose a particular credential entry of others.

 Features